cjdenio/contributor_list/README.md

 ## ⚙️ Configuration

-You can customize the commit message!
-Below is an example:
+You can customize your contributor list with various options!
+Below is an example: (they're all optional, by the way)

 ```yaml
 name: Contributor List